oracle/pgql-lang/pages/pgql-1.1-spec.md

 ## Subqueries without FROM Clause

-If the `FROM` clause is omitted from a subquery, then, the input graph of the subquery is the same as the input graph of the outer query.
+If the `FROM` clause is omitted from a subquery, then the graph to process the subquery against, is the same graph as used for the outer query.

 ## Querying Multiple Graphs